Multiple Approximate-Response Agents (MARA): Fast Near-Optimal Primal Recovery for Distributed Optimization: Numerical results

-In this section, we test using historical data for MRA primal recovery while solving problem \eqref{e-cvx-primal-recov-rp}, as explained in \S\ref{sec-mra-extensions}.
+In this section, we test using historical data for MARA primal recovery while solving problem \eqref{e-cvx-primal-recov-rp}, as explained in \S\ref{sec-MARA-extensions}.
 We used the localization method for price discovery.
 Our experiments demonstrate that incorporating history $H$ accelerates the identification of primal feasible points, with a slight increase in suboptimality.
-See Figures \ref{fig-ra-subopt-vp-h},\ref{fig-cvx-ap-subopt-vp-h}, \ref{fig-mcf-subopt-vp-h}, and \ref{fig-ot-subopt-vp-h}.

-For example, in the resource allocation problem $\epsilon_p=10\%$ primal recovery method with history $H=3$ finds a feasible point at iteration $37$ with suboptimality $0.25\%$, instead of iteration $77$ with suboptimality $0.17\%$ without history ($H=1$), see Figures~\ref{fig-ra-subopt-vp-h} and \ref{fig-ra-subopt-vp}, respectively.
+See Figures \ref{fig-ra-subopt-vp-h}, \ref{fig-cvx-ap-subopt-vp-h}, \ref{fig-mcf-subopt-vp-h}, and \ref{fig-ot-subopt-vp-h}.
+For example, in the resource allocation problem $\epsilon_p=10\%$ primal recovery method with history $H=3$ finds a feasible point at iteration $37$ with suboptimality $0.25\%$, instead of iteration $92$ with suboptimality $0.15\%$ without history ($H=1$), see Figures~\ref{fig-ra-subopt-vp-h} and \ref{fig-ra-subopt-vp}, respectively.

-Similarly, in the multi-commodity flow problem without history, the $\epsilon_v=10\%$ MRA method does not recover the primal feasible point except the initial iteration, while $\epsilon_p=10\%$ MRA method recovers primal feasible point at iteration $137$ with suboptimality $0.1\%$.
-In contrast, with history $H=5$, both methods recover primal feasible points faster, at iterations $68$ and $78$, with suboptimalities $2.7\%$ and $1.1\%$, respectively.
+Similarly, in the multi-commodity flow problem without history, the $\epsilon_v=10\%$ MARA does not recover the primal feasible point except the initial iteration, while $\epsilon_p=10\%$ MARA recovers primal feasible point at iteration $137$ with suboptimality $0.14\%$.
+In contrast, with history $H=5$, MARA with both dual methods recovers primal feasible points faster, at iterations $68$ and $78$, with suboptimalities $2.7\%$ and $1.1\%$, respectively.
 See Figures~\ref{fig-mcf-subopt-vp} and \ref{fig-mcf-subopt-vp-h}.